Everything you need to know about the proposed new National Park in North Wales

 The proposal for the new park was a manifesto commitment for the Welsh Government during the 2021 election, and therefore they are expected to try and get it designated before the 2026 elections.
 The new national park is expected to bring significant economic benefits to local communities, and additional support for managing visitors to the area.

-National Parks belong to everyone, and we encourage anyone who loves Britain’s existing national parks and landscapes to engage with the consultation and demonstrate why you value Britain’s national parks.
+National Parks are designated for the benefit of everyone, and we encourage anyone who loves Britain’s existing national parks and landscapes to engage with the consultation and demonstrate why you value Britain’s national parks.

 There is concern among environmental organisations that the park boundary evaluation falls well short of setting an ambitious boundary which takes full account of the ecologically-coherent bioregions present in the area, the climate and nature crisis or the potential for assessed areas to enhance and recover nature.